 Whatever your reasons, cuttings are an easy and fun way to get more plants, and with this step-by-step guide, you’ll be successful every time.

 To take a cutting, use a clean, sharp knife or pruning shears to remove a 4-6 inch piece of stem from the parent plant.
 The cutting should include 2-3 leaves (or leaf nodes) and should be taken from new growth that still needs to flower.

 Cut just below a leaf node, so the node is still attached to the cutting – this is where new roots will form.

 Once you have your cutting, remove any lower leaves so that only the upper leaves remain.
 If necessary, trim the stem to be 4-6 inches long.
-Prepare a small container with rooting hormone powder (available at most garden centers), dip the cut end of the stem, then place the cutting in a pot filled with moistened perlite or vermiculite.

 Be sure to maintain high humidity around the cutting by placing it in a plastic bag or enclosed terrarium.